usbarmory/GoTEE/README.md

 > :warning: replace `trusted_applet_go` with `trusted_applet_rust` for a Rust
 > TA example, this requires Rust nightly and the `armv7a-none-eabi` toolchain.

+All compilation outputs are written under a `bin` subdirectory.

 Executing and debugging
 =======================